Biosafety Cabinets: good practices#

 Remove your waste as soon as you have finish your work.

-When work is completed, clear the workspace and clean the space with Ethanol 70% or with Bacillol 30.
+When work is completed, clear the workspace and disinfect the space.
 Please refer to the Chemical and Biological Waste Management.

-Switch OFf the BioSafety Cabinet Lower the glass and turn off the main Key-Switch.
+Switch off the BioSafety Cabinet.
+Lower the glass and turn off the main Key-Switch if you are the last user of the day.

 UV lights#